Incremental Class Learning using Variational Autoencoders with Similarity Learning: Background

-Incremental Classifier and Representation Learning is a method proposed by Rebuffi \emph{\textit{et al.}} \cite{rebuffi2017icarl} for reducing catastrophic forgetting. iCaRL can learn a strong classifier and a data representation simultaneously.
+Incremental Classifier and Representation Learning is a method proposed by Rebuffi \emph{\textit{et al.}} \cite{rebuffi2017icarl} for reducing catastrophic forgetting. iCaRL learns a strong classifier and data representations simultaneously.
 As a result, it is compatible with deep neural networks. iCaRL primarily relies on the storing of exemplars from previously seen classes.
 Each class's exemplar set is constructed by storing $k$ images ranked by the closeness of their representation to the class's mean representation.
 This selection of the $k$ closest images is known as the herding algorithm.
-The stored exemplars are used to supplement the incremental learning phase of new classes and using knowledge distillation.
-Classification is performed using the stored exemplars following the nearest-mean-of-exemplars rule: A new image is classified to the class of the exemplar closest to it. iCaRL is reported to learn classes incrementally over a longer period where other methods failed more quickly.
+The stored exemplars supplement the incremental learning phase of new classes using knowledge distillation.
+Classification is performed using the stored exemplars following the nearest-mean-of-exemplars rule: \textit{A new image is classified to the class of the exemplar closest to it}. iCaRL is shown to learn classes incrementally over a longer period than other methods, which failed more quickly.

-We implemented the exemplar herding algorithm as shown in the iCaRL paper. iCaRL is designed to be used with a classification network, and the distillation in use is a modification of cross entropy\cite{hinton2015distilling} that can not be used as is in similarity learning.
-We instead used a different form of distillation loss more suitable to similarity learning.
-The work by Park \emph{\textit{et al.}}\cite{park2019relational} introduces different types of distillation loss that we can use for similarity learning.
-We made use of the angle-wise distillation loss to preserve the relationship between exemplars while incrementally learning.
-The angle-wise distillation loss is defined as follows:

-where $V_{A}$ is the angle-wise potential between the triplet images, $x_{i},x_{j},x_{k}$ and $\ell_{h}$ refers to the Huber loss. $t_{i},t_{j},t_{k}$ is the output of the teacher network (model that is trained and frozen) for the triplet images. $s_{i},s_{j},s_{k}$ is the output of the student network (model that is being updated).
-The loss penalizes the angular differences between the two networks.
-An angle has higher property compared to distant which may should be better when transfer knowledge better compared to distance.